telegraf/types/README.md

 ## Development

 This project is written for Deno and built for Node.
-Running `pnpm prepare` runs the deno2node script to build for Node.
+Running `npm prepare` runs the deno2node script to build for Node.

 ## Where do the types come from